Lifestyle

 abandoned places in North Carolina

-Abandoned places have an aura that attracts and repels people simultaneously.
-The stealthy atmosphere, mysterious fog, and overgrown trees encapsulate the abandoned places making them curious.
+Abandoned places have an aura that simultaneously attracts and repels people.
+The stealthy atmosphere, mysterious fog, and overgrown trees encapsulate the abandoned places, making people curious.

 1. Ghost Town In The Sky

 The park was divided into several sections depicting different themes at different allegations.
-The total cost of constructing the part was $1 million at the time.
-With time several other features were added to make the park easily accessible by the audiences.
+At the time, the total cost of constructing the part was $1 million.
+With time, several other features were added to make the park easily accessible to the audience.

-The park was always in need of maintenance.
-It seemed Coburn was not qualified to maintain the park.
-After an accident where chair lift malfunction left people hanging for two hours, Coburn decided to close the door of the park and sold the property.
+The park was always in need of maintenance, and it seemed Coburn was not qualified to maintain it.
+After an accident in which a chair lift malfunction left people hanging for two hours, Coburn decided to close the park’s doors and sell the property.

 2. The Old Cannon Memorial Hospital

-Next on our list is an abandoned hospital.
-This place also ranks our haunted place list.
-The Old Cannon Memorial Hospital was built in 1962 with the intention of replacing outdated Grace hospital III.
+Next on our list is an abandoned hospital, which also ranks on our haunted places list.
+The Old Cannon Memorial Hospital was built in 1962 to replace the outdated Grace Hospital III.

-However, the Old Cannon Hospital merges itself with the neighboring city hospital, abandoning the original infrastructure in 1999.
-Since then, this hospital stands alone in the wild.
+However, in 1999, the Old Cannon Hospital merged with the neighboring city hospital, abandoning the original infrastructure.
+Since then, this hospital has stood alone in the wild.

-Over time, the building has been converted into a spooky place, making it one of the best abandoned places in North Carolina to spend your weekend.
+Over time, the building has become a spooky place, making it one of the best abandoned places in North Carolina to spend your weekend.

 3. Castle Mont Rouge